This information will help you prepare for your colonoscopy at Memorial Sloan Kettering (MSK).

 - Flavored ices

 - Sweeteners, such as sugar or honey, may be used

-- Anything red, purple,
+- Anything red, purple, or orange

 - Clear fruit juices, such as white cranberry, white grape, apple